-This super easy, fluffy and moist homemade Carrot Cake with Cream Cheese Frosting will become your new favourite recipe!
+Moist & fluffy homemade Carrot Cake with Cream Cheese Frosting will become your new favourite recipe!

-You don’t need mad baking skills to make this cake and you certainly don’t need to be a chef of any kind (see below picture for terrible frosting and decorating example).
+You don’t need mad baking skills to make our recipe and you certainly don’t need to be a baker of any kind (see above picture for terrible frosting and decorating example).
 If you’re like me and cannot frost or decorate a cake to save yourself, be completely comfortable in knowing that any type of decorating you do will be looked over when your family, friends or guests sink their teeth into a slice of this little piece of heaven.
-Especially when that perfect and creamy cream cheese frosting mixed through the flavours in this cake hits every taste bud.

 - Vegetable oil (or canola oil can be used)